Heinrich Anton de Bary

 Heinrich Anton de Bary (26 January 1831 – 19 January 1888) was a German surgeon, botanist, microbiologist, and mycologist (fungal systematics and physiology).

 He is considered a founding father of plant pathology (phytopathology) as well as the founder of modern mycology.
-His extensive and careful studies of the life history of fungi and contribution to the understanding of algae and higher plants were landmarks of biology.
+His extensive and careful studies of the life history of fungi and contribution to the understanding of algae and higher plants established landmarks in biology.

 Early life and education

-Born in Frankfurt, Anton de Bary was one of ten children born to physician August Theodor de Bary (1802–1873) and Emilie Meyer de Bary.
-His father encouraged him to join the excursions of the active group of naturalists who collected specimens in the nearby countryside.
-De Bary’s youthful interest in plants and in examination of fungi and algae were inspired by George Fresenius, a physician, who also taught botany at Senckenberg Institute.
+Born in Frankfurt to physician August Theodor de Bary (1802–1873) and Emilie Meyer de Bary, Anton de Bary was one of ten children.
+He joined excursions of naturalists who collected local specimens.
+De Bary’s interest was further inspired by George Fresenius, a physician, who also taught botany at Senckenberg Institute.
 Fresenius was an expert on thallophytes.
 In 1848, de Bary graduated from a gymnasium at Frankfurt, and began to study medicine at Heidelberg, continuing at Marburg.
 In 1850, he went to Berlin to continue pursuing his study of medicine, and also continued to explore and develop his interest in plant science.
-He received his degree in medicine at Berlin in 1853, but his dissertation title was "De plantarum generatione sexuali", a botanical subject.
-The same year, he published a book on the fungi that caused rusts and smuts in plants.
+Although he received his degree in medicine, his dissertation at Berlin in 1853 was titled "De plantarum generatione sexuali", a botanical subject.
+He also published a book on fungi and the causes of rusts and smuts.